olololoe110399/duynn/README.md

-## A mobile developer (Android, ReactNative, NodeJS), currently learning Flutter and working as a Android developer
+## A mobile developer (Android, ReactNative), currently learning Flutter and working as a Android developer

 ### Contact me